Lucky Charms Bars

-Why You Will Love This Lucky Charms Bar Recipe!
+Why You Will Love Lucky Charms Treats

 - Lickity Split | By the time you finish browning your butter, these come together in minutes.

-- Gluten-Free | Did you know that Lucky Charms are naturally gluten free?
+- Gluten-Free | Did you know that Lucky Charms are naturally gluten-free?

 - Makes a Lot | While you can cut this into 9 squares, I like to cut them again into 18 or even 36 squares, for great small bite sized treats!

-Simple Ingredients
+Simple Ingredients for Lucky Charms Desserts

-- Lucky Charms Cereal | I bought the giant sized box and got three batches of treats, plus a little leftover for snacking.
+- Lucky Charms Cereal | I bought the giant-sized box and got three batches of treats, plus a little leftover for snacking.
 Because even though Lucky Charms are not what I would call the healthiest of cereal choices, I am a believer of all things in moderation.
-After-all, these are magically delicious!
+After all, these are magically delicious!

-- Butter | As always use, real butter, it should be hard coming out of the fridge, I used salted butter.
+- Butter | Use, real butter, it should be hard coming out of the fridge, I used salted butter.

-- Mini Marshmallows | Recipes are all over the place from 10, 12 to 16 ounces of marshmallows.
-Every package of marshmallows I found was 10 ounces, so that is what I am going with and it worked perfectly.
+- Mini Marshmallows | Recipes are all over the place, from 10, 12 to 16 ounces of marshmallows.
+Every package of marshmallows I found was 10 ounces, so that is what I am going with, and it worked perfectly.
+If you want them even gooier, go for more!

 - Vanilla Bean Paste | this is optional, but adds a lovely hint of vanilla.
+If not using vanilla bean paste, add a teaspoon of vanilla extract to the marshmallow mixture.
+And a little kosher salt enhances the sweet!

-FRESH TIP | Mini marshmallows melt much faster than full size, make sure they are fresh marshmallows.
-Stale marshmallows take longer to melt, and actually cook a bit making your bars much harder.
+- Stale marshmallows take longer to melt, and actually cook a bit making your bars much harder.

 How to Make Lucky Charms Rice Krispie Treats